Samsung/tizen-docs/docs/application/web/guides/cordova/events.md

 2. In the `deviceready` event handler, [add the listeners](#adding-event-listeners).

-   In this example, the same listener is used for both the volume up and down buttons.
+   In this example, the same listener is used for both the volume up and down buttons:

    ```
    document.addEventListener('menubutton', onMenuButton);